f5devcentral/f5-agility-labs-sslviz/docs/class4/module2/module2.rst

    :align: center
    :width: 80 %

-The alternate use case is an “application” mode, where the client’s destination address terminates at the F5.
+The alternate use case is an 'application' mode, where the client’s destination address terminates at the F5.
 The primary attributes of the application mode are an IP-specific listener address, backend server pool assignment, and enabled address translation (destination NAT).
 An